Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Turbulence simulations and particle transport

 \subsection{Turbulence simulations}

 For our simulations with a net magnetic flux, we use {\tt Athena++} (\citealt{stone_athena_2008}) to drive isothermal ideal MHD turbulence in a cubic box of size $L=1$ and resolution $1024^3$ with random forcing that follows an Ornstein--Uhlenbeck process (\citealt{uhlenbeck_ornstein_1930}) with correlation time roughly equal to the largest-eddy turnover time.
+The forcing is applied with equal power between wavenumbers $kL/2\pi = 2$ and $kL/2\pi = 4$.
+We perform implicit large-eddy simulations (ILES) without explicit viscosity or resistivity, i.e. the simulations rely on numerical dissipation (this is not true for the dynamo simulation which uses explicit dissipation, see below).
+Such ILES are found to match the results from direct numerical simulations (DNS) for properly chosen explicit diffusion coefficients (\citealt{Grete:2023}).
 We consider both fully solenoidal driving and solenoidal + compressible driving, i.e., the driving force creates a mix of curl-free and divergence-free velocity perturbations, $\delta u = (1-f_{\rm s}) \delta u_{\rm comp} +f_{\rm s} \delta u_{\rm sol}$, where $f_{\rm s}$ is the parameter that quantifies the relative fraction of solenoidal and compressive driving ($f_s=1$ corresponds to purely solenoidal driving).
 The partially compressible simulations are motivated by the fact that compressible MHD fast modes are believed to be important scatterers of CRs by a significant fraction of the CR transport community (e.g, \citealt{yan_lazarian_2004}; \citealt{yan_lazarian_2008}; \citealt{fornieri_2021}).
 The turbulent energy injection rate is chosen such that all net-flux simulations are subsonic with rms turbulent velocity $ u_{\rm rms}\approx 0.5c_s$, where $c_s$ is the isothermal sound speed.
+The simulations are evolved for 5 outer-scale eddy turnover times ($\approx$10 box sound crossing times), which ensures steady state in all statistical properties of the turbulence.
 The initial magnetic field is uniform and along the box diagonal, i.e. $B_{0x} = B_{0y} = B_{0z}$.
 The simulations are initialised with either $\beta_0 = 100$ or $\beta_0=1000$, where $\beta_0 = 8 \pi p_g/B_0^2$ is the initial ratio of gas pressure to magnetic pressure.
 The chosen $\beta_0$ values are large enough that the turbulence produced is super-Alfv\'enic with $\delta B/B_0 \approx 4$ in the $\beta_0=100$ simulation and $\delta B/B_0 \approx 10$ in the $\beta_0=1000$ simulation.
+Consistent with the results of the subsonic, super-Alfv\'enic simulations in \cite{Grete:2021}, the magnetic and kinetic power spectra show scalings close to $k^{-5/3}$ and $k^{-4/3}$, respectively (not shown in this paper).
 While $\beta_0$ is the input parameter in our simulations, what actually matters for CR transport is the root-mean-square (rms) fluctuation amplitude $\delta B/B_0$ generated by the turbulence.
 For this reason, we will typically use the value of $\delta B/B_0$ to distinguish between the different mean-field simulations.